-IG is the largest and best broker for spread betting on the FTSE 100.
+We currently rank IG as the largest and best broker for spread betting on the FTSE 100.

 A FTSE 100 spread bet is very similar to both the futures contract and the FTSE 100 CFD.
 There is one key difference though, and that is that the deal is structured as a bet and not a trade.

 Spread bettors trade in pounds or pennies per point and bet on the rise or fall of the FTSE 100 index.
 Their bookmaker is the counterparty to their bet.

 Brokers offer a range of bet durations, for example, daily, monthly or quarterly bets.
 Perhaps the most significant difference between a spread bet on the FTSE 100 and CFD trade on the index is the tax treatment of any profits made.

 Under current UK legislation profits made from betting by individual UK taxpayers are not subject to tax.
 However, losses arising from betting cannot be offset against capital gains made elsewhere.
 Profits resulting from CFD trades are subject to tax, though CFD losses can be offset.